lfex/plottah/README.md

 * `rebar3`
 * `gnuplot` being installed on the system

-Note that development was done against the gnuplot installed by Homebrew on a macos.
+Note that development was done against the gnuplot installed by Homebrew on macos.

 With the dependencies in place, the library may be compiled with the following: